freenas/freenas-docs/userguide/storage.rst

 snapshot or clone is created, it initially references the same amount of space as the filesystem or snapshot it was created from, since its contents are identical.

-**Date Created** shows the exact time and date of the snapshot creation.

-To manage a snapshot, click |ui-options| next to its entry.
-These actions are available from that menu:

 **Delete** a pop-up message asks for confirmation.
 Child clones must be deleted before their parent snapshot can be